🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Can I send money to Nigeria using a money transfer app from the USA or UK?

 Yes, you can easily send money from both countries using international remittance apps.
-Whether you’re figuring out how to send money to Nigeria from UK or the USA, most apps like Ogvio (as the best Revolut alternative), Western Union, and Wise support transfers in USD, GBP, or EUR.
+Whether you’re figuring out how to send money to Nigeria from UK or the USA, apps like Ogvio, Western Union, and Wise support transfers in USD, GBP, or EUR.
 You just need to create an account, verify your identity, and choose how your recipient will receive the funds, either directly to a Nigerian bank account, mobile wallet, or through cash pickup.
+Some even offer crypto transfers.

 Are there limits on how much money I can send to Nigeria?

 Transfer limits depend on the app you’re using, your location, and your KYC level.
 For instance, Remitly’s limits vary by country, with users in Canada able to send up to 15,000 CAD per transaction, while Revolut and Wise have higher thresholds depending on account type.
-Ogvio’s limits are expected to be flexible once it launches, but you’ll still need to verify your identity to access larger transfers safely.
+Ogvio doesn't have limits for account-to-account transfers, but it does have a ₦ 50,000,000 per transfer limit for sending NGN to a local bank account in Nigeria.

 binance